Themes in Blade Runner

-Despite the initial appearance of an action film, Blade Runner operates on an unusually rich number of dramatic levels.
+Despite the initial appearance and marketing of an action film, Blade Runner operates on an unusually rich number of dramatic levels.
 As with much of the cyberpunk genre, it owes a large debt to film noir, containing and exploring such conventions as the femme fatale, a Chandleresque first-person narration in the Theatrical Version, the questionable moral outlook of the hero—extended here to include even the literal humanity of the hero, as well as the usual dark and shadowy cinematography.